Chystiakove

-Settled in 1778, the city was named Chystiakove in 1868.
-It was renamed Torez in 1964 for Maurice Thorez, a leader of the French Communist Party.
-In 2016, the Ukrainian parliament restored the historical name "Chystiakove" due to Ukrainian decommunization laws.
+Founded in 1778, the city was named Chystiakove in 1868.
+It was renamed Torez in 1964 in honor of Maurice Thorez, a leader of the French Communist Party.
+In 2016, the Ukrainian parliament restored the name Chystiakove due to decommunization laws.

 Pro-Russian separatists took control of Chystiakove in June 2014.

 History

 The region was settled in 1778 at the confluence of the Sevostyanivka and Orlova Rivers (which drain into the Mius River) by runaway serfs from southern Russia and Ukraine.
 By 1800 the settlement, with 225 residents, was known as the sloboda Oleksiivka after a son of landowner and founder S. Leonov.
 From 1840 it was named Oleksiieve-Leonove, and from 1868 Chystiakove.

 By the 1860s the town, now known as Chystiakove for a merchant and owner of a local manor, was a coal-mining hub.
 In 1875, two mining companies were founded: Chystiakovs'ke (which operated two coal mines) and Oleksiivs'ke, which was renamed Nadiya in 1907.
 The mines produced 4.7 million pounds of coal in 1909, and 76.8 million pounds by 1916.

 In 1924 the Chystiakove mining industry had 142 settlements, with a total of 44,679 residents.
 Eight years later the settlements became a town, and the town's ten coal-mining quarries were incorporated into the Chystyakovugol Industrial Trust a year after that.

 During the 1940s, the town had three administrative districts: